2020s in United Kingdom history: Scottish National Party

 SNP Chief Whip in the House of Commons Patrick Grady resigned following a complaint of sexual misconduct by an SNP staff member.
 The SNP won a plurality of seats in the 2021 Scottish Parliament election.
-The Third Sturgeon government was formed with support from the Scottish Greens.
+The Third Sturgeon government was formed with support from the Scottish Greens in the Bute House Agreement.

 Ian Blackford announced his intention to stand down from his role of Leader of the Scottish National Party in the House of Commons on 1 December 2022.
 He denied being forced out by SNP MPs.
 His successor, Stephen Flynn, was elected on 6 December.